jebersole13/astrodjangoexample/README.md

-Astro Django Digital Ocean and Supabase.
+Astro, Django, Digital Ocean and Supabase.
 My friends, I bring you the ADDS stack.